wusung/LunarSocket/doc/protocol.md

 Packet containing a player details.
 Used in two cases:
-  - When it sends information about the current player
+  - When it tells information about the current player
-  - When it sends information about other players
+  - When it tells information about other players

 Note: *The `equipped` field for cosmetics is ignored when the packet tells information about another player.
 Which means lunar sends you only equipped cosmetics*